 During the two to three weeks, your plants are in this phase of the weed plant growing stages, they’re highly susceptible to mold and disease.
 Keep the surrounding area clean and water them using a spray bottle to keep moisture levels from building up at the soil level.

-Using this method also prevents root damage and overwatering, which can lead to root rot.
+Using this method also prevents root damage and overwatering, which can lead to root rot and other cannabis seedling problems.
 After growing up to eight leaves, your plants will leave the cannabis seedling stage to enter the next stages of marijuana growth.

 Stage 4: Vegetative